Matt Glass: Photography

-In 2009, Matt exhibited his Apocrypha series of photographs.
+In 2009, Glass exhibited his Apocrypha series of photographs.
 The visual style in this series is inspired by Baroque Art as well as modern cinematic lighting.
 In his artist statement, he describes the work:Each photograph represents a different narrative, but they all take place in the same apocalyptic world.
 In this world, an unknown event has left humanity in ruin.
 The source of the violence and destruction is never seen.
 The human reaction to this apocalypse is the focus.

-In 2010, Matt exhibited his series, The Origin of Waking.
+In 2010, Glass exhibited his series, The Origin of Waking.
 In it, he supplements his photographs with music.
 Each image has a corresponding song. ... listening to the music can expand on the imagery of the photograph without spelling out exactly what is happening and what it might mean ...
 The songs don't have specifics, just moods.